-- Applicants are to submit an online application via the SIT Admission Portal at: singaporetech.edu.sg. - Application fee payment of \$18 can be made via online payment or by NETS at the SIT Student Services Centre at SIT@Dover and the respective SIT@Poly buildings. - SIT Admissions will review all applications and only shortlisted applicants will be invited for an interview assessment. - Applicants will be notified of their application status through the SIT Admission Portal and via email. - Successful applicants can accept offers by the Joint Acceptance Deadline and will receive a pre-matriculation package via email. - Successful applicants will need to complete the prematriculation procedure by a stipulated deadline
+- Applicants are to submit an online application via the SIT Admission Portal at: singaporetech.edu.sg. - Application fee payment of \$15 (inclusive of 8% GST subject to prevailing GST) can be made via online payment or by NETS at the SIT Student Services Centre at SIT@Dover and the respective SIT@Poly buildings. - SIT Admissions will review all applications and only shortlisted applicants will be invited for an interview assessment. - Applicants will be notified of their application status through the SIT Admission Portal and via email. - Successful applicants can accept offers by the Joint Acceptance Deadline and will receive a pre-matriculation package via email. - Successful applicants will need to complete the prematriculation procedure by a stipulated deadline